alexcg1/my-first-jina-app/chapters/all_in_one.md

 After running `cookiecutter`, run:

 ```
-cd south_park
+cd star_trek
 ls
 ```

-You should see a bunch of files in the `south_park` folder that cookiecutter created:
+You should see a bunch of files in the `star_trek` folder that cookiecutter created:

 | File               | What it Does                                                             |
 | ---                | ---                                                                      |